rohini-456/Business-Analytics-Case-Study-2026/README.md

 ## Files to upload

-Create your own GitHub repository and upload:
+Create your own GitHub repository containing:

-- `README.md` — a brief description of your case study
+- `README.md` — brief description of your case study
-- `data/` — your collected and cleaned dataset
+- `data/` — collected and cleaned dataset
-- `analysis.ipynb` — your complete analysis with outputs
+- `analysis.ipynb` — complete analysis with outputs
-- `Case_Study_Report.pdf` — your final report
+- `Case_Study_Report.pdf` — final report

 ## Submission

-After uploading all required files to your GitHub repository, submit the repository link through the Google Form shared.
+1. Upload all required files to your own GitHub repository.
+2. Return to this repository and open the **Issues** tab.
+3. Click **New issue** and enter the title:
+   `Case Study Submission – Your Register Number`
+4. In the issue description, provide your case study title and the link to your GitHub repository.
+5. Click **Submit new issue**.

+Submit **one issue per student**.